Maryland’s Brenda Frese has been coaching with a heavy heart as her dad battles cancer

-Marsha Frese, sister of Maryland women’s basketball Coach Brenda, remembers talking their dad — he was the “softy” — into taking them to the gym instead.
+Marsha Frese, sister of Maryland women’s basketball coach Brenda, remembers talking their dad — he was the “softy” — into taking them to the gym instead.
 Bill had gotten the keys to the grade-school facility at some point, and the girls would much rather practice jump shots than scores of Chopin.

 “My mom wanted us to be well-rounded young women,” said Marsha, an assistant coach at San Diego State.
 “We didn’t have any interest in that.